open-source-platform-base/open-source-platform-base.github.io/index.md

 ## Call for Papers

 <div style="text-align: justify">
-We encourage submission of relevant research (including work in progress) as extended abstracts for the poster session and workshop discussion (up to 4 pages in CVPR format).
+We encourage submission of relevant research (including work in progress, novel perspectives, formative studies, benchmarks, methods) as extended abstracts for the poster session and workshop discussion (up to 4 pages in CVPR format).
+All submitted posters will be shared at the workshop.
 Topics of interests by this workshop include, but are not limited to:

   <ol>